rahulkhand/mega-tic-tac-toe/README.md

 * A **big marker** denotes that no more moves can be played in the inner grid that is being **covered**.
    Essentially the player has captured that cell of the outer grid.
 * A **string** is a continuous sequence of moves such that the first string starts at the first move of the game, and every string thereafter starts on the move after the last move of another string.
-The first string of the game will have nine moves in it.
+* The first string of the game will have nine moves in it, or a **length** of nine.
 When a big marker is placed on the board, the length of every string started thereafter decreases by one.

 Rules:
 1. The X player goes first.
 The O player goes second.
 Both players alternate moves